FRCDashboard/FRCDashboard/README.md

 # FRC Dashboard
 FRC Dashboard is a fully customizable dashboard for [FIRST Robotics Competition (FRC)](http://firstinspires.org/robotics/frc) which is based on web languages (JavaScript/CSS/HTML).
 It's completely legal for competition, and can be used to give your whole drive team significantly richer control of your robot.

 The dashboard's code is designed to be 100% accessible, tweakable, and expandable.
-To help in this aim, the code is rigorously documented with thousands of inline comments and [a set of training exercises](https://github.com/FRCDashboard/training).
-In addition, the base system comes with several functioning example widgets and features, and [many addons](https://github.com/FRCDashboard?query=addon-) have been created to speed up the development of your team's dashboard.
+To help in this aim, the code is rigorously commented and [a set of training exercises](https://github.com/FRCDashboard/training) have been prepared to orient new users.
+In addition, the base system comes with several functioning example widgets and features, and we've build [several helpful addons](https://github.com/FRCDashboard?query=addon-) to speed up the development of your team's dashboard.

 **Contributions are VERY welcome!
 Please feel free to open a pull request or issue!**